 Teradata Comparison Operators and Performance are interrelated to some extent.

-Choosing the proper comparison operator can make the difference between a well-performing and a low performing query.
+Choosing the proper comparison operator can differentiate between well-performing and low-performing queries.

 But why should the selected comparison operators have an impact on performance?

 Statistics are an essential input to the Teradata Optimizer, and they have a considerable quality impact on the execution plan and how aggressive or conservative it will be.

 Teradata stores statistics on the column level.
-While it is not possible to collect statistics on a more detailed level, this does not mean that column statistics can’t be used for a substring of a column.
+While it is impossible to collect statistics on a more detailed level, this does not mean that column statistics can’t be used for a substring of a column.
 Teradata 14.10 has many more possibilities to use available statistics than earlier versions.

 Here is one example:

 Imagine a SQL statement with a WHERE condition on a specified column.
-Let’s assume a code stored in a character column named “ORIGIN_CD,” and we would like to retrieve all rows where the column starts with an ‘A.’
+Let’s assume a code stored in a character column named “ORIGIN_CD,” We would like to retrieve all rows where the column starts with an ‘A.’

 You have several options to implement this SQL statement; each one may result in a different execution plan with a different access path, runtime, and resource usage characteristics:

 SELECT * FROM <TABLE> WHERE ORIGIN_CD LIKE ‘A%’;

 SELECT * FROM <TABLE> WHERE SUBSTR(ORIGIN_CD,1,1) = ‘A’;

 Both examples apply a function on top of the column “ORIGIN_CD.”
 Depending on your version of Teradata, these functions may be preventing the Optimizer from using column statistics.
 Avoid any function on a WHERE or JOIN condition column.
 Functions applied to join columns point to a bad design or a defunct data model.

-If you can’t avoid to apply functions on WHERE and JOIN conditions, try different solutions as they might bring a significant gain in performance.
+If you can’t avoid applying functions on WHERE and JOIN conditions, try different solutions as they might significantly improve performance.